Skip to main content

-The department offers undergraduate (BEng Civil and Infrastructure Engineering) and postgraduate programmes (MSc Structural Design and Construction Management - with a Sustainability pathway) that are fully accredited for 2018 entry by the Joint Board of Moderators (JBM) (under licence from the Engineering Council) which consists of the Institution of Civil Engineers (ICE), the Institution of Structural Engineers (IStructE), the Institution of Highways and Transportation (IHT) and the Institute of Highway Incorporated Engineers (IHIE).
+The department offers undergraduate (BEng Civil and Infrastructure Engineering) and postgraduate programmes (MSc Structural Design and Construction Management - with a Sustainability pathway).
+Programmes are fully-accredited by the Joint Board of Moderators (JBM) (under licence from the Engineering Council).
+This consists of the Institution of Civil Engineers (ICE), the Institution of Structural Engineers (IStructE), the Institution of Highways and Transportation (IHT) and the Institute of Highway Incorporated Engineers (IHIE).

 For our civil and infrastructure engineering, building surveying and quantity surveying consultancy courses there is now a degree apprenticeship programme that allows you to carry out your degree whilst in full-time employment.
 Find out more about degree apprenticeships at Kingston University >

-Geography related environmental subjects have been taught at Kingston for over 70 years and draw upon a wide range of research expertise, including: human and physical geographers, GIS specialists, geologists, geochemists, hazard specialists and environmental scientists.
+Geography-related environmental subjects have been taught at Kingston for over 70 years.
+They draw upon a wide range of research expertise, from human and physical geographers, GIS specialists, geologists, geochemists, hazard specialists and environmental scientists.

-As a result of this we actively promote real world learning including fieldwork which is a vital component of all our courses, and students are encouraged to gain hands on experience by carrying out domestic and international fieldwork, presently in Cornwall, Southern England, Scotland, Spain, Malta, Tenerife and South Africa.
+As a result of this we actively promote real-world learning.
+Fieldwork is a vital component of all our courses; students are encouraged to gain hands-on experience by carrying out domestic and international fieldwork, in places such as Cornwall, Southern England, Scotland, Spain, Malta, Tenerife and South Africa.